-When I started my career at The Karis Group, I had no idea how complicated the healthcare system in America is.
+When I started my career, I had no idea how complicated the healthcare system in America is.
 What I knew was that healthcare is necessary, and healthcare is expensive.
 As I gained experience, it quickly became evident that there are various policies in place that allow for excessive charges, price inflation, and for providers and payers to leave the patient with the responsibility for hundreds of thousands of dollars of medical debt.

 One of the things that surprised me the most wasn’t just the price inflation of major surgeries, but how even bills that were $1,500 or less are often twice the amount of what they should be.

 Typically, these bills accumulate from standard doctor appointments, and they’re often the bills we pay in order to meet our deductible.
 What we often don’t realize is that although they seem relatively small in comparison to bills acquired through surgeries and procedures, they’re often much higher than what they should be.

 Recently, a close relative of mine experienced this exact scenario, and I think it would be helpful to dissect their experience and learn from it.
 It was time for their annual checkup with their trusted family doctor of over ten years.
 Naturally, they had compiled a list of questions they wanted to discuss with their doctor - one of the main concerns being some extreme pain they were experiencing in their foot.
 When they got to the doctor's office, here’s what they experienced: